Shuttle/Shuttle.Esb.Samples/Shuttle.RequestResponse/README.md

 > Add a new `Console Application` to the solution called `Shuttle.RequestResponse.Server`.

-> Install the `Shuttle.Esb.Msmq` nuget package.
+> Install the `Shuttle.Esb.AzureMQ` nuget package.

-This will provide access to the Msmq `IQueue` implementation and also include the required dependencies.
+This will provide access to the Azure Storage Queues `IQueue` implementation and also include the required dependencies.

-> Install the `Shuttle.Core.ServiceHost` nuget package.
+> Install the `Shuttle.Core.WorkerService` nuget package.

-The default mechanism used to host an endpoint is by using a Windows service.
-However, by using the `Shuttle.Core.ServiceHost` we are able to run the endpoint as a console application or register it as a Windows service for deployment.
+This allows a console application to be hosted as a Windows Service or Systemd Unit while running as a normal console application when debugging.

 > Install the `Shuttle.Core.Castle` nuget package.